-Chinese outbound tourism to the European Union had been a growing trend until 2019.
-Nearly 8 million Chinese tourist arrivals to the EU were registered that year, with France, Italy, and Germany as the most popular destinations.
+Chinese outbound tourism to the EU had been a growing trend until 2019.
+The European Union registered nearly 8 million Chinese tourist arrivals that year, with France, Italy, and Germany as the most popular destinations.
 On average, Chinese travellers to Europe stay more than 10 days and spend over €1,000.
 The number of nights spent in the EU by Chinese travellers had tripled between 2006 and 2016, to reach around 25 million nights per year.

-However, this segment of the market has been significantly impacted by the COVID-19 pandemic, leading to a sharp decrease of Chinese outbound tourism to the EU in the past years.
-With the current lift off of most travel restrictions, it is expected that Chinese outbound tourism to the EU will gradually recover.
+However, the COVID-19 pandemic significantly impacted this segment of the travel market.
+Border closures and travel restrictions led to a sharp decrease of Chinese outbound tourism to the EU.
+Now that China has lifted off its travel restrictions, experts expect Chinese outbound tourism to the EU to gradually recover.

-Module III: Outlook: China outbound market in the coming years
+Outlook: The China outbound market in the coming years

 Ways to stay competitive in the market